ibm-cloud-docs/cloud-infrastructure/p-p-faqs.md

 For more information, see [{{site.data.keyword.cloud_notm}} classic bare metal to classic bare metal migration overview](/docs/cloud-infrastructure?topic=cloud-infrastructure-p-p-migration-bare-metal-overview).

-## Who do I reach out for support?
+## Who do I reach out to for support?
 {: #bm-where-for-support}
 {: faq}